 Week 4: 60 mins

 If you are boxing every day already, you may want to perform your extra conditioning away from boxing.
-That doesn’t mean you should sit on a bike and pound the legs.
+That doesn’t mean you should sit on a bike and pound your legs.
 Use a medicine ball.

 Medicine ball circuits provide the perfect whole-body conditioning stimulus for boxing.
 You can use the same parameters as above.
 If you have access to off-feet equipment, you can use them as part of your circuit.